badri-2005/Gen_AI_Apex/README.md

 -**Basic concept of handling a large dataset and using python libraries for analyzing it**

 -**Open AI interfacing and building and openai using pre trianed models and prompting to it**

+-**Prompting and executing image based access and extracting the text present in image**